-Much like in Lisa’s tortured dream in The Simpsons, where the sudden also-ran status inflicted on her by the new girl in school condemns her to join ‘America’s second favorite band’, alongside Garfunkel, Messina and Oates (“here performing their number 2 hit, Born To Runner-Up”) the biggest names in watchmaking have all produced models doomed to live in the shadows cast by the blinding light of their iconic peers.
+Much like in Lisa’s tortured dream in The Simpsons, where the sudden also-ran status inflicted on her by the new girl in school condemns her to join ‘America’s second-favorite band’, alongside Garfunkel, Messina and Oates (“here performing their number 2 hit, Born To Runner-Up”) the biggest names in watchmaking have all produced models doomed to live in the shadows cast by the blinding light of their iconic peers.

-A supergroup made up of the best of the best, with the Rolex Submariner and Daytona lining up next to Omega’s Seamaster and Speedmaster, is one you would pay good money to go see.
+A supergroup made up of the best of the best, with the Rolex Submariner and Daytona lining up next to the Omega Seamaster and Speedmaster, is one you would pay good money to go see.
 But one that featured the forgotten members from the same stable; the Milgauss and the Air-King, supported by the Aqua Terra, with the Omega Railmaster on backing vocals, is one destined to play only the intimate gigs, rather than selling out stadiums.

 What is it With Scientists’ Watches?